AlexSanta/Lab_Image_and_Video_Analysis/README.md

 3. further extending the model by incorporating both the ***past trajectory*** and the ***current 3D point cloud with semantic per-point classification*** (obtained via ***Mask2Former***) to predict the future trajectory

 For each of the above steps, two prediction strategies were implemented:
--an **autoregressive** model, which predicts the future trajectory step by step, recursively using its own previous outputs -a **one shot** model, which outputs the full future trajectory all at once
+- an **autoregressive** model, which predicts the future trajectory step by step, recursively using its own previous outputs
+- a **one shot** model, which outputs the full future trajectory all at once

 ## Performances
 The following table reports the results for the different models after 200 training epochs, including their performances on the test set during the evaluation (weights of the best epoch are taken).